ohyeslk/csvdata/README.md

 You can either do ./csvdata -p 0-2 -o output.txt sample.csv<br>
                or ./csvdata -p 0,1,2 -o output.txt sample.csv<br>

-The result of the stats of selected colume will goes to standard output.
+The result of the statistics of selected colume will goes to standard output.

 4. Perform an outer and inner join on two data sets<br>
 You can use -j colnumber option to do join using colnumber as a key.<br>